SpencerDeMera/CPSC-449-Project-1/Project3/README.md

 Default output format [None]: table
 # After step #5 of the above guide & confirmation of DynamoDB working
 $ sudo apt install --yes python3-boto3                              # Install Boto3 python library
+# Some python3 instances won't install boto3 with the above command, must use below \/
+$ pip install boto3                                                 # Alt. install for DynamoDB boto3 python3 install failure

 # Run the following to initialize the databases and start the APIs
 $ cd api